Celebrities get virus tests, raising concerns of inequality

 On Wednesday, the Brooklyn Nets professional basketball team announced the entire team was tested last week upon returning from San Francisco after a game against the Golden State Warriors.
 The team found a private lab to do the work, and on Tuesday announced that four of its players were positive for the virus, including perennial All-Star Kevin Durant.

-Even though public health resources were not used, it raised the ire of many including New York Mayor Bill de Blasio, who turned to Twitter to voice his objections.
+Even though public health resources were not used, it raised the ire of many, including New York Mayor Bill de Blasio.

-"We wish them a speedy recovery," the mayor wrote.
-"But, with all due respect, an entire NBA team should NOT get tested for COVID-19 while there are critically ill patients waiting to be tested.
-Tests should not be for the wealthy, but for the sick."
+“We wish them a speedy recovery,” the mayor wrote on Twitter.
+“But, with all due respect, an entire NBA team should NOT get tested for COVID-19 while there are critically ill patients waiting to be tested.
+Tests should not be for the wealthy, but for the sick.”

 Like Robin Fraser.

-Note: This story has been corrected to say that LabCorp first provided tests on March 5.